The Vienna Experience: Culture, History, Language

-Program Description: In this intensive four-week study abroad language and culture course students on the Intermediate I and Intermediate II levels will practice and expand their German-language skills by exploring Austrian culture, history and politics in one of Europe’s most diverse cities.
+In this intensive four-week study abroad language and culture course students on the B1 and B2 levels of the European Framework (3 semesters of College German or equivalent) will practice and expand their German-language skills by exploring Austrian culture, history and politics in one of Europe’s most diverse cities.
 Students will experience language and culture first-hand by getting to know different “sites of memory” that have defined Vienna and engage in research and field projects.

-Intermediate I and Intermediate II level students will work with the same cultural content, but assignments will be adjusted to the appropriate proficiency levels and the three assigned essays will have different topics and lengths (150-200 words for Intermediate I and 250-300 words for Intermediate II).
-In addition, both Intermediate I and Intermediate II students will be given topics for their projects that reflect their linguistic proficiency levels.
+Students on the B1 and B2 level of the European Framework will work with the same cultural content, but assignments will be adjusted to the appropriate proficiency levels.
+In addition, both students on the B1 and B2 levels will be given appropriate topics for their projects that reflect their linguistic proficiency levels.

 A complete application includes the following: